kapilt/cloud-custodian/docs/source/overview/capabilities.rst

 Logs, Azure Application Insights Logs, Stackdriver logs) in the account Custodian was run from.

-Custodian currently provides policy definition around AWS, Azure, and Google Cloud Platform resources:
+Custodian currently supports policy definition around AWS, Azure, and Google Cloud Platform resources:

 **Note**: this is a small sample of all of the available resources, see the